 The overall trading performance is low and smaller than the every-day-trading performance.
 That means that our trading model does not generated any advantage, quite the contrary.

-The trading performance moved up and down with a strong positive peak in 2016, but decreases again.
+The trading performance moved up and down with a strong positive peak in 2016 but decreased again.

 The sliding correlation plot shows long phases of strong negative correlations.